-The law governing ship arrest in Cameroon is the regional CEMAC Merchant Shipping Community Code of 3rd August 2001 (the code) which had its inspiration predominantly from the International Convention of 1999 on the Arrest of Ships and the Brussels Convention of 1952 on the Unification of Certain Rules on the Arrest of Ships.
+The law governing ship arrest in Cameroon is the regional CEMAC Merchant Shipping Community Code of 3rd August 2001 as amended on 22nd August 2012 (the code), which had its inspiration predominantly from the International Convention of 1999 on the Arrest of Ships and the Brussels Convention of 1952 on the Unification of Certain Rules on the Arrest of Ships.

 The code being a law of special application prevails over other laws on the attachment of personal and real property in Cameroon.
 Although the code is the only law governing ship arrest in Cameroon, it however makes reference to the OHADA Uniform Act relating to Simplified Recovery Procedure and Means of Enforcement of Judgments relating to the procedure for the forceful sale of ships.

-4. Are there alternatives e.g. saisie conservatoire or freezing order?
+4. Are these alternatives e.g. saisie conservatoire or freezing order?

-Article 114-126 of the code prescribes the modalities for "saisie conservatoire".
+Article 144-156 of the code prescribes the modalities for "saisie conservatoire".